Olivia Munn says a breast cancer risk assessment tool helped lead to her diagnosis. Experts explain what to know.

 If her doctor didn't decide to conduct a risk assessment for breast cancer, Munn said the cancer wouldn't have been found until her next scheduled mammogram.

-"The fact that she did saved my life," said Munn, encouraging other women to learn their scores.
+"The fact that she did saved my life," said Munn.
+She encouraged other women to learn their scores.

 Dr. Elisa Port, chief of breast surgery at Mt.
 Sinai Health System in New York, who was not involved with Munn's care, says there are a few different risk models available, all of which act as a survey to determine a person's risk level.
 The Gail Model and Tyrer-Cuzick risk model are two examples.